 Changing the Shape of an Instance

-VM Standard and Optimized shapes:
+VM Standard and Optimized shapes: Includes the following shapes:

 For both Linux and Windows images, you can change the number of OCPUs and the amount of memory allocated to a flexible shape.
-You can also change a Standard shape in one series to a Standard shape in another series.
+You can also change a standard shape in one series to a standard shape in another series.
 For example, you can change a fixed shape to a flexible shape.Important

-These shapes cannot be changed:
+These shapes cannot be edited:

 - VM.GPU2 series